-The noun trumpery, which appeared in the mid-15th century, is from French tromperie, meaning deception, trickery.
+The noun trumpery, first recorded in the mid-15th century, is from the French noun tromperie, which means deception, trickery.
 This was one of the original meanings in English, and as late as 1847, in Tancred: or, The New Crusade, the British statesman and novelist Benjamin Disraeli (1804-81) wrote, about Protestant proselytism in Ireland, of “Irish Papists denouncing the whole movement as fraud and trumpery”.

 The French noun tromperie is from the verb tromper, to deceive, whose literal but obsolete sense was to blow a trumpet.
 In French, tromper quelque chose, literally to trump something, meant to announce something to the sound of a trumpet, and tromper quelqu’un, to trump someone, meant to announce (something) to someone to the sound of a trumpet.
 The figurative sense to deceive of tromper is apparently based on the fact that such announcements could be false.

 This figurative sense can be compared to that of the verb piper, which now means to mark (cards), to load (dice), but originally meant, of a bird, to peep.
 The metaphorical use of piper is from fowling, as hunters would lure the wildfowl by imitating their peeping.

 Derived from French tromper, the English verb to trump originally meant to blow a trumpet, later also to give forth a trumpet-like sound, hence to break wind audibly.